ryedin/site/_management/rolling-back.md

 ## Rack

-To roll back your Rack, update to a named release.
+To roll back your Rack, update to a specific release.

 ```
 $ convox rack releases